nikumar1206/daily_projects/w1d4/README.md

     - A proc is an object that contains a block.
 We need procs because they allow us to save blocks to variables so we can manipulate them in our code.

 - What is the purpose of byebug?
-    - It allows us to pause execution of our code and look at variables at different points in execution
+    - It allows us to pause execution of our code and look at and track variables and expressions at different points in execution.

 - What is the purpose of RSpec?
+    - It helps us understand what a method is supposed to do.
     - It helps us to test our code!

 - What approach should you take when you encounter a bug or an error?
     - Read the error message, look at the line number
-    - Put in a debugger
+    - Put in a debugger, use byebug
     - User print statements
+    - Look at documetation
+    - Google